tsamaya/extending-what3words-api/README.md

 This repo is a sample how to extend [what3words API](https://docs.what3words.com/api/v2).

-In my opinion, on a web application, using asynchronous request directly towards what3words API is a better solution.
-At least, this repos shows the bare code to achieve it.
+In my opinion, on a web application, using asynchronous requests directly towards what3words API are a better solution for the user experience.
+At least, this repos shows the bare code to achieve a reverse geocoding in multiple language.

 # Build